wyy-code/wyy-code/README.md

 ## 🌱 Things I am currently working on:
 - Finish my Computer Technology Master Degree in BUPT
 - **Looking for a PhD position in 2025 Fall**
-- Internship in 2012 Lab, Huawei
+- Research Intern in 2012 Lab, Huawei

 ## 💪 Research I am doing about:
 - Knowledge Graph